-The importance of SD cards and internal storage is waning in the face of the greater options for "cloud storage."
-For those who aren't aware, cloud storage allows you to upload & back up your Android to an online source, saving you precious gigabytes of data on your Android device.
+The importance of SD cards and internal storage is waning in the face of an increased number of cloud storage options.
+Cloud storage allows you to upload and back up the contents of your Android to an online source, saving you precious gigabytes of space on your phone or tablet.
 Here is our list of the best cloud storage apps to back up your Android.

-Copy is one of the less heard-of veterans of cloud storage on Android.
-It's extremely simply to use, and aside from its obvious benefit of backing all your stuff up to the cloud, it has a few welcome extra features.
-These include PhotoCopy, which lets you upload any photo you take into the cloud automiatcally, and folder-sharing too.
+Copy is one of the less well-known veterans of cloud storage on Android.
+It's extremely simple to use, and aside from its obvious benefit of backing all your stuff up to the cloud, it has a few welcome extra features.
+These include PhotoCopy, which lets you upload any photo you take into the cloud automatically, and folder-sharing.

-One of the more interesting recent features added to Copy is Chromecast support.
+One of its more interesting recent features is Chromecast support.
 You can now stream music, photos and videos from your device straight onto your TV, simply by tapping the Chromecast icon in Copy.
-For most people this is now a standard feature on Android, of course, but if you don't have it yet then this is a great alternative.Copy
+For most people this is a standard feature on Android, of course, but if you don't have it yet, this is a great alternative.Copy

-Google Drive is just so hard to overlook because it offers 15 GB of no-questions-asked free storage and never fails.
-Google Drive shows a nice history of your changes too, you can allow others to view and edit your work and it offers support for many different file types.
+Google Drive is hard to overlook because it offers 15 GB of no-questions-asked free storage and never fails.
+Google Drive shows a history of your changes, gives you the option to allow others to view and edit your work, and offers support for many different file types.

 It's an obvious solution for anybody with a Google account because it's so seamless and requires very little time or management.
 If you're an all-out Google fanatic then Drive is your natural habitat.

-As a side note, the Google+ social network app provides a pretty excellent cloud storage service, allowing you to store an infinite amount of pictures (at less than 2048 pixels) and videos (under 15 minutes long and no more than 1080p resolution).
+As a side note, the Google+ social network app provides a pretty excellent cloud storage service, allowing you to store an infinite number of pictures (at less than 2,048 pixels) and videos (under 15 minutes long and no more than 1,080p resolution).
 Not too shabby.Google Drive

 Dropbox has been a firm favorite on Android for many years now.
 It has a relatively small storage capacity – a paltry 2 GB to begin with – but this can be expanded up to 16 GB in various (and fairly simple) ways.

-Box is perhaps the most basic application of our list because it has no super special features: Box is there simply to upload, download and share files, although it is possible to edit and comment on files in the cloud.
+Box is the most basic application of our list because it has no special features: it's there simply to upload, download and share files, although it is possible to edit and comment on files in the cloud.
 Box also has a widget that notifies you of any changes to shared documents.Box

-Personally, I think this is the most intuitive online storage app I've ever tested, especially for inexperienced cloud service users.
-Instead of a series of folders, we are shown a clear menu with quick options such as Photos, Shared Documents, Private Documents, etc. The app's simplicity and clarity certainly helps to better locate each file.SugarSync
+It's one of the most intuitive online storage apps there is, and is especially suited to inexperienced cloud service users.
+Instead of a series of folders, you are shown a clear menu with quick options such as Photos, Shared Documents, Private Documents, and so on.
+The app's simplicity makes it easy to locate each file.SugarSync

-It has all the basic functions to download images, download and share archives etc., including those off your camera, which saves a lot of time.
-But another disadvantage is that the size limit for each file is 200 MB, at least in the free version.
-Paying more of course will earn you access to more privileges.MediaFire
+It has all the basic functions to download images, download and share archives, including those from your camera, which saves a lot of time.
+But another disadvantage is that the size limit for each file is 200 MB, in the free version.
+Paying more will earn you more privileges.MediaFire

-So these are our recommendations for the best cloud storage apps, but what other cloud applications do you use to back up Android?
+What other cloud applications do you use to back up Android?
 Let us know in the comments.